Plan a virtual machine offer

 VM offers require at least one plan.
 A plan defines the solution scope and limits, and the associated pricing.
 You can create multiple plans for your offer to give your customers different technical and licensing options, as well as free trials.
 See Plans and pricing for commercial marketplace offers for general guidance about plans, including pricing models, free trials, and private plans.

 VMs are fully commerce-enabled, using pay-as-you-go or bring-your-own-license (BYOL) licensing models.
 Microsoft hosts the commerce transaction and bills your customer on your behalf.
 You get the benefit of using the preferred payment relationship between your customer and Microsoft, including any Enterprise Agreements.
 For more information, see Commercial marketplace transact capabilities.

-The monetary commitments associated with an Enterprise Agreement can be used against the Azure usage of your VM, but not against your software licensing fees.
+The Azure Prepayment (previously called monetary commitment) associated with an Enterprise Agreement can be used against the Azure usage of your VM, but not against your software licensing fees.

-As you prepare to publish a new VM offer, you need to decide which licensing option to choose.
-This will determine what additional information you'll need to provide later as you create your offer in Partner Center.
+As you prepare to publish a new offer, you need to decide which licensing option to choose.
+This will determine what additional information you'll need to provide later as you create the offer in Partner Center.

 These are the available licensing options for VM offers:

 |Free trial||Offer your customers a one-, three- or six-month free trial.|

 |Test drive||This option lets your customers evaluate VMs at no additional cost to them.
 They don't need to be an existing Azure customer to engage with the trial experience.
 For details, see What is a test drive?|